 Pablo Picasso said, “Every child is an artist, the problem is staying an artist when you grow up.”

-It seems impossible to be so many different things all while being a parent, all while scrubbing shin guards in the kitchen sink, all while trying to get to dance on time after a quick visit to grandparents, all while tapping out difficult rhythms on your leg to ensure your child knows how her piano song goes—all while the world passes by at breakneck speeds.
+It seems impossible to be so many different things all while scrubbing shin guards in the kitchen sink, all while trying to get to dance on time after a quick visit to grandparents, all while tapping out difficult rhythms on your leg to ensure your child knows how her piano song goes—all while the world passes by at breakneck speeds.

-But when we choose to accept ourselves wholly for who we are, to see ourselves fully as parents, to see ourselves as parents who are artists, parents who are athletes, parents who are academics, we become better and strong individuals—ones who can reflect our own passions and personal values back to our children.
-Through these relationships and roles, we can make the world a little more beautiful.
+But when we choose to accept ourselves (and each other) wholly for who we are, to see each human fully as parents who are artists, parents who are athletes, parents who are academics, we become a better and strong community—one that can reflect our own passions and personal values back to our children.
+Through these relationships and roles, we can unplug and breathe and make the world a little more beautiful—together.

 God Himself was a parent first, after all.
 And even He rested.